luciany/nodejs-workshops/workshop01.md

 ========

 - What is Node.js?
-- Comparing Node.js to Ruby, PHP and Python
+- From Ruby, PHP and Python to Node.js
 - How Node Works
 	- Callbacks
 	- The Asynchronous Model